cjabradshaw/JournalRanks/README.md

 # JournalRanks
-# this code accompanies a paper published in PLoS One
+This code accompanies a paper published in PLoS One

-# Bradshaw, CJA, Brook, BW.
+Bradshaw, CJA, Brook, BW.
 2016.
 How to rank journals.
 PLoS One 11(3):e0149852